 That legend did not appear in writing until 1671 and most accounts date Kaldi to 850, so it's hard to say how much is truth and myth.
-Kaldi's story does coincide with the commonly held belief that coffee cultivation began in Ethiopia during the ninth century (the Yemenite origin points to an earlier date).
+Kaldi's story does coincide with the commonly held belief that coffee cultivation began in Ethiopia during the 9th century (the Yemenite origin points to an earlier date).

 Additionally, Kaffa's goat legend suggests that both the stimulant and beverage possibilities of coffee were discovered in a single day.
 However, historians think that coffee had been chewed as a stimulant for centuries prior to this.
 It's thought that the ground beans were mixed into a thick paste with ghee (clarified butter) or animal fat, then rolled into small balls.
 This would have been a useful source of energy on long, arduous journeys.

 It's further believed by some historians that the custom of chewing coffee beans was brought (along with coffee itself) from Kaffa to Harrar and Arabia by enslaved Sudanese.
 Supposedly, the enslaved Sudanese picked up the custom from the Galla tribe of Ethiopia.
 In some areas of Kaffa and Sidamo, the tradition of consuming ground coffee in ghee remains.
 Some people in Kaffa also add melted ghee to brewed coffee for extra flavor and to make it more nutritionally dense.